osrg/ryu-certification/switch/of14/config/ovs_netdev.md

 # Version information
 <pre>
 $ git log -1 --pretty=fuller
-commit 63520eeb2b1942a764f0668164d4c2df8c2f9741
+commit b0e1bce5d6528d71605f0d75e47f5f14d4b04f0d
-Author:     Nithin Raju &lt;nithin@vmware.com&gt;
+Author:     Gurucharan Shetty &lt;gshetty@nicira.com&gt;
-AuthorDate: Fri Aug 29 15:48:10 2014 -0700
+AuthorDate: Thu Aug 28 09:25:56 2014 -0700
-Commit:     Ben Pfaff &lt;blp@nicira.com&gt;
+Commit:     Gurucharan Shetty &lt;gshetty@nicira.com&gt;
-CommitDate: Thu Sep 4 12:40:48 2014 -0700
+CommitDate: Thu Sep 4 18:38:26 2014 -0700

-    datapath-windows: add support for GET_DP command to dump datpaths

-    In this patch, we add support for the GET_DP netlink command to dump the datpaaths.
-The userspace workflow to get this to work is the same as on Linux. dpif-linux.c initiates a dump start by writing a netlink message, and after that continues to read data from the kernel while the kernel has data.
-The state is maintained in the kernel, and not in userspace.
-This approach was taken since there was not great benefit of maintaining state in userspace, and also to avoid userspace changes specific to Windows.

-    This hopefully serves as a template to base the other dump commands on.

-    validation:
-    - With a hacked up dpif-linux.c to work on Windows, dpif_linux_enumerate&#40;&#41; successfully enumerated the datapaths in the kernel.

-    Signed-off-by: Nithin Raju &lt;nithin@vmware.com&gt;
-    Signed-off-by: Ankur Sharma &lt;ankursharma@vmware.com&gt;
-    Acked-by: Ankur Sharma &lt;ankursharma@vmware.com&gt;
+    cccl: Ability to enable compiler optimization.

+    MSVC has a '-O2' compiler optimization flag which makes code run fast and is the recommended option for released code.
+For e.g., running &quot;./tests/ovstest.exe test-cmap benchmark 1000000 3 1&quot;
+    shows a 3x improvement for some cmap micro-benchmarks.

+    In the Visual Studio world, there is a concept of &quot;release&quot; build &#40;fast code, harder to debug&#41; and a &quot;debug&quot; build &#40;easier to debug&#41;.
+    The IDE provides this option and the IDE users expect something similar for command line build.

+    So this commit, introduces a &quot;--with-debug&quot; configure option for Windows and does not use '-O2' as a compiler option when specified.
+This can be extended further if there are more compiler options that distinguish a &quot;release&quot; build vs &quot;debug&quot; build.

+    Signed-off-by: Gurucharan Shetty &lt;gshetty@nicira.com&gt;
     Acked-by: Saurabh Shah &lt;ssaurabh@vmware.com&gt;
-    Signed-off-by: Ben Pfaff &lt;blp@nicira.com&gt;
 </pre>